 Tangy hand-carved it in a local oceania rosewood.
 He used an "imperfect" piece of rosewood that resembles a broken eye.
 Instead of carving and polishing it to perfection, he left the natural shape of the wood as it was found in the forest.
-Tangy united oceania rosewood with the cow's horns to make "2 tine fork" for this ancient weapon.
+Tangy mixed rosewood with the cow's horns to make "2 tine fork" for this weapon.

-"Hahati Kaki" is adorned with the eyes of a Tiki on the top and a small Tiki head turned upside down - at the bottom of "Hahati Kaki".
+"Hahati Kaki" is adorned with the eyes of a Tiki on the top and a small Tiki head turned upside down - at the bottom.
 Tiki represents etua (god) deified ancestors whose supernatural powers sustain and protect the community – and the eyes were the most supernaturally powerful element of the face.